freeradical13/freeradical13.github.io/index.md

 A [saturated solution][] is a solution with a solute that dissolves until it is unable to dissolve anymore, leaving the undissolved substances at the bottom.
 An unsaturated solution is a solution with less solute than a saturated solution which completely dissolves, leaving no remaining substances at the bottom.
 A supersaturated solution is a solution with more undissolved solute than a saturated solution because of its tendency to crystallize and precipitate.

+[Precipitation][] is the process of converting a substance from a solution into a solid.
+The precipitate is the solid and the remaining solution is the supernate (or supernatant).

 A [litre][] (L) is a unit of volume equal to <code>1m<sup>3</sup>/1000</code>.
 [1 litre of water][water L kg] is approximately 1 kg under standard conditions (e.g. 25°C).

 The amount of a substance is usually measured in mass, moles or volume (e.g. 1g of salt in water).
 The [concentration][] of substance A mixed into substance B is the amount of substance A divided by the total volume of substance B. [Molarity][] (or molar concentration) (M) is the number of moles of a solute per liter of solution, abbreviated with square brackets around the solute (e.g. [Cl<sup>-</sup>]).
 [Molality][] is the number of moles of solute per kg of solvent.